 Skill Builder 1 Blink the LIGHTTeacher's Notes

-In this first lesson for Unit 2, you will learn about the For loop in the calculator through a program that makes the LED light blink while displaying information on the calculator screen.
+In this first lesson for Unit 2, you will learn about the For loop in the handheld through a program that makes the LED light blink while displaying information on the handheld screen.

 - Learn about the For loop

 - Use the DispAt statement for text and variables